Appanoose Township, Hancock County, Illinois

 Appanoose Township is one of twenty-four townships in Hancock County, Illinois, USA.
 As of the 2020 census, its population was 447 and it contained 236 housing units.

+History

+Appanoose Township takes its name from the Meskwaki leader Appanoose, via a paper town of the same name that was platted in the township in 1836.
+If it had ever been built, the town of Appanoose would have been on the Mississippi River, about two miles northeast of present-day Niota.

+The township is one of the original 19 townships of Hancock County, and received its boundaries and name in a report submitted to the county commissioners in February 1850.
+The first township officers were elected on April 2, 1850.

 Geography

 According to the 2021 census gazetteer files, Appanoose Township has a total area of 30.34 sqmi, of which 25.52 sqmi (or 84.12%) is land and 4.82 sqmi (or 15.88%) is water.